Ester Hernandez

 Ester Hernández (born 1944) is an American Chicana visual artist recognized for her prints and pastels focusing on farm worker rights, cultural, political, and Chicana feminist issues.
-Hernández' was an activist in the Chicano Arts Movement in the 1960's and also made art pieces that focus on issues of social justice, civil rights, women's rights, and the Farm Worker Movement.
+Hernández was an activist in the Chicano Arts Movement in the 1960's and also made art pieces that focus on issues of social justice, civil rights, women's rights, and the Farm Worker Movement.
 She is based in San Francisco, California.

 Early life and education

 Hernández is a Chicana of Yaqui and Mexican heritage.
+During the Great Depression, Hernandez’s grandparents immigrated from Mexico to California to work on commercial grape farms.
 She was born in Dinuba, a small town in the central San Joaquin Valley of California.
 Her parents and family were farmworkers.
+Hernandez’s father Simón Hernández was a member of the United Farm Workers Union.
+Hernandez had an interest in art from an early age, particularly in paintings and pastels.
+During her time in Dinuba, Hernandez watched as friends and family were diagnosed with cancer as a result of the usage of pesticides in the grape fields.
+Hernandez described having memories of watching her mother boil water to ensure that it was safe to drink due to pesticide contamination.
+These experiences influenced her to create the screen print “Sun Mad.”
+Hernandez’s parents had to give up on their education early on, causing them to push for Hernandez to continue her own education and graduate high school.
+Once she graduated high school, Hernandez moved to San Francisco, got married and had a son.

 In 1976, Hernández earned a Bachelor of Art degree at the University of California, Berkeley.
+Although Hernandez had originally began studying anthropology, she became interested in print-making during her time attending Berkeley.
+During this time, Hernandez worked with many emerging Chicano artists and eventually joined the Mujeres Muralistas.

 Career

 Hernández's work has been exhibited both nationally and internationally since 1973.
 She has received awards and commissions from organizations ranging from the California Arts Council to the National Endowment for the Arts.
 Hernandez's work is in the permanent collections of nearly twenty national and international museums including the Los Angeles County Museum of Art in California, the Smithsonian American Art Museum in Washington, DC and the National Museum of Mexican Art.

 Hernández's archives are housed at the Stanford University Library's Department of Special Collections in Palo Alto, California.

 Hernández often draws inspiration from her personal heroines, who include Frida Kahlo, Dolores Huerta, and Lydia Mendoza.

 In 2024, her work was included in Xican-a.o.x.
 Body, a scholarly group presentation at the Pérez Art Museum Miami, Florida, spanning works from the 1960s to the present.
 The show has an accompanying catalog published by Chicago University Press.